 The Texas Tree Trails organization is a cooperative effort

-Coalition, the Trinity Blacklands Urban Forestry Council and the
+between the Texas A&M Forest Service, the Texas Historic Tree Coalition, the Trinity Blacklands Urban Forestry Council and the

-Cross Timbers Urban Forestry Council, among others.
+Cross Timbers Urban Forestry Council.

 Expanded